wenlongzhao094/wenlongzhao094.github.io/_pages/about.md

 My recent research focuses on probabilistic box embeddings and energy-based models, their learning and inference algorithms, and efficiency-accuracy trade-offs.
 I am also enthusiastic about building systems.
-I am part of a multi-university AI-for-science project led by Prof. Subhransu Maji and Prof. Dan Sheldon on developing machine learning algorithms to detect and track bird and bat roosts in weather radar data for conservation biology and ecology research.
+I am part of a multi-university AI-for-science project series led by Prof. Subhransu Maji and Prof. Dan Sheldon on developing machine learning algorithms to detect and track bird and bat roosts in weather radar data for conservation biology and ecology research.